stsp/libi86/README.md

 The current aim is to be compatible enough with the [Open Watcom](https://github.com/open-watcom/open-watcom-v2/) runtime — as described in the [_Open Watcom C Library Reference_](https://github.com/open-watcom/open-watcom-v2-wikidocs/blob/master/docs/clib.pdf) — to be useful for building existing MS-DOS code.

+Defining the macro `_BORLANDC_SOURCE` will also enable some degree of compatibility with the [Borland Turbo C++](http://cc.embarcadero.com/Item/25636) compiler's C library.

 ## Synopsis

 #### Use